gowdaamith/CI_CD_DEMO-1/README.md

   }
 }

+                    STAGE 2

- Step 6: Next we will add the Docker into the CI pipeline
+Next we will add the Docker into the CI pipeline
  ----------------------------------------------------------
  Now the pipelien flow will be
  GitHub Push